yungyuc/cythonup/src/knapsack/README.md

 ```bash
 time python kapsack_1_improved.py ks_400_0
 ```
+Data files in this directory are from Professor Pascal Van Hentenryck's discrete optimization course https://coursera.org/course/optimization

 These implementations are compatible with both python 2.7 and python 3.

 To compile and run them with cython, in terminal,